The world's smartest people analytics tool

 Predictive Index

 The entire PI platform can be used to enhance hiring, management, talent strategy, and employee engagement.
-It has many assessments, but the Predictive Index Behavioral Assessment is the one most like the Culture Index Survey.
+It has many assessments, but the Predictive Index Behavioral Assessment is the one most similar to the Culture Index Survey.
 It too consists of two pages of adjectives.
 The first list asks you to select the adjectives that "describe the way you are expected to act by others at work.”
 The second list asks you to choose adjectives that “you yourself believe really describe you as you are.”

 This test measures four key factors: